 The specific direction in which a prosthesis is placed on the residual alveolar ridge, abutment teeth, dental implant abutment(s), or attachments.

-Factors that determine and affect the path of placement (insertion) and removal of the RPD guiding planes.
-Proximal tooth surfaces that bear a parallel relationship to one another must either be found or be created to act as guiding planes.
+Factors that determine and affect the path of placement (insertion) and removal of the RPD

 1. Guiding Planes